uber/cadence/docs/design/1533-host-specific-tasklist.md

 sessionCtx, err := workflow.**CreateSession**(ctx)
 ```

-User call this API to create a session and use the returned sessionCtx to execute activities.
-All activities executed within returned sessionCtx are considered to be part of the session and will be executed on the same worker.
-It’s possible that this call will fail due to various reasons: for example, no worker is available at this time.
+A user calls this API to create a session and use the returned sessionCtx to execute activities.
+All activities executed within the returned sessionCtx are considered to be part of the session and will be executed on the same worker.
+It’s possible that this call will fail due to various reasons, for example, no worker is available at this time.

-The session will be created on one of the workers that poll from the tasklist specified in the context passed into the CreateSession API.
-As a result, users needs to make sure they are using the correct task list.
+The session will be created on one of the workers that polls from the tasklist specified in the context passed into the CreateSession API.
+As a result, users need to make sure they are using the correct task list.

-When executing an activity within a session, user may get two types of errors.
-The first one is those returned from user activities.
-Session will not be marked as failed in this case, so user can return whatever error they want and apply their business logic as necessary.
-If they want to end a session due to the error returned from the activity, use the CompleteSession() API below.
+When executing an activity within a session, a user may get two types of errors.
+The first one is returned from user activities.
+The session will not be marked as failed in this case, so the user can return whatever error they want and apply their business logic as necessary.
+If a user wants to end a session due to the error returned from the activity, use the CompleteSession() API below.
 The second type of error is a special error which says the session has failed due to worker failure and the session is marked as failed in the background.
 In this case, no activities can be executed using this context.
-It’s the user’s choice on how to handle the failure; for example, they can create a new session to retry or end the workflow with an error.
+The user can choose how to handle the failure.
+They can create a new session to retry or end the workflow with an error.

 ```go
 err := workflow.**CompleteSession**(sessionCtx)